Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 }
 ```

-This configure the initialization process, and the midi transmission rate for the queries that HC-1 sends to the device.
+This configures the initialization process and the midi transmission rate for the queries that HC-1 sends to the device.
-In between these requests and when HC-One is fully initialized, the full transmission rate is used.
+In between these requests and after HC-1 is fully initialized, the full transmission rate is used.

 For each initialization phase, there are three options: